 We’ll walk through colourful bedding displays and beneath mature trees in the Ballarat Botanical Gardens to visit the spectacular autumn begonia display in the Robert Clark Conservatory.
 The showcase includes large flowered tuberous begonias in pots and pendulous varieties in baskets with perfect blooms in a rainbow of colours and forms.

 We transfer to Lambley Nursery in Ascot, home of horticulturalist David Glen and his wife the artist Criss Canning.
 Their gardens have been created around an old farmhouse.
 David has learnt to work with Ballarat’s harsh climate and has transformed barren paddocks into a beautifully designed space overflowing with colour and structure.
 In autumn the spectacular display gardens which feature many salvias and dahlias are looking spectacular.
 The striking dry garden, which is watered no more than four times a year, will supply inspiration to those gardening with limited water.
-David is a plant breeder and his best known release is Euphorbia ‘Ascot Rainbow’ and he also trials flowers, fruits and vegetables which are on display in his bountiful and beautiful edible garden which feeds his family.
+David is a plant breeder and his best known release is Euphorbia ‘Ascot Rainbow’ and he also trials flowers, fruits and vegetables which are on display in his bountiful and beautiful edible garden.

 From Ascot we travel to Creswick for a light lunch at The American Hotel.
 There will also be some time at leisure for a short stroll up and down the town’s historic streets.